devcurmudgeon/ybd/readme.md

 once there you can run

 ```
-    python ../ybd/ybd.py $1 $2
+    ../ybd/ybd.py $1 $2
 ```

 where

 - $1 is relative path to a chunk, stratum, system or cluster definition file
-- $2 is the architecture you're building/deploying for.
+- $2 is optional and specifies the architecture you're building/deploying for.

 if you omit $2, ybd tries to use the architecture of your current machine (x86_64 for most folks). note that all of the current baserock definitions